 During the system installation dialogue, RSTS/E asks you: EMT Logging?
-Answer YES to create a monitor that can extract EMT information and pass it to your program.
+Enter YES to create a monitor that can extract EMT information and pass it to your program.

-After creating the proper monitor, you must enable logging for the particular EMT information you want.
-Use the SET SYSTEM/EMT\LOGGING command to do this.
+After creating the proper monitor, you must enable logging for the desired EMT information.
+Use the SET SYSTEM/EMT_LOGGING command to do this.
 You can use the same command to disable logging for EMT information you no longer want.
 For example: